Money and Banking

 The financial system has undergone many changes since the credit crunch and the Central Banks have had the unenviable task of stimulating the economy, encouraging lending, managing inflation and exchange rates.
 This course will focus on the financial system and monetary policy in countries around the world and present an opportunity to discuss the financial institutions and monetary policies of different nations, evaluating their relative success in recovering from the financial crisis.

-Key Facts
+Key Information

 Expected independent study: 90 hours

-Optional assessment: Dependant on course
+Optional assessment: Dependent on course

-Typical credit: 3-4 credits (US) 7.5 ECTS points (EU)** Please check with your home institution
+Typical credit: 3-4 credits (US) 7.5 ECTS points (EU) - please check with your home institution

 - Money supply and the role of the banking sector